makyo/writing/work/sawtooth/a-theory-of-attachment/a-theory-of-attachment.md

 The fox nodded, gave her a squeeze, then guided her back to his car.
 "Good weird?
 Stressful weird?
 Your paws and arms are all ruffled."

 "Good weird, mostly."
-Sélène brushed her paws down over her arms, realizing she'd gone after more than just that spot on her thumb without realizing it.
+Sélène brushed her paws down over her arms, realizing she'd gone after more than just that spot on her wrist without realizing it.
 "Better than I look, I guess.
 Are you alright?"

 Aiden waited to respond until they'd both clambered into the car.
 "I'm alright.
 Long day, but a pretty good one.
 Going to meet up with Aaron from work, grab dinner with him and his wife while you're out.
 You excited?"